Three Mile Dam campground

 Selwyn area in Kosciuszko National Park

-Set up camp at lakeside Three Mile Dam campground, a great base to explore the walks, mountain biking, fishing, and cross-country skiing around historic Kiandra and the Selwyn snowfields.
+Set up camp at lakeside Three Mile Dam campground, a great base to explore the walks, mountain biking, fishing, and cross-country skiing in central and northern Kosciuszko National Park, near Kiandra and Selwyn snowfields.

 |Camping type||Tent, Camper trailer site, Caravan site, Camping beside my vehicle|